RocaVincent/iguane_harmonization/README.md

 For IGUANe harmonization, you can use the file *./iguane.yml* to create the *iguane* Anaconda environment: `conda env create -f ./iguane.yml`.

-To use a GPU, you have to set environment variables (to do before every usage after having activated your environment):
+To use a GPU, you may have to set environment variables (to do before every usage after having activated your environment):
 ```
 CUDNN_PATH=$(dirname $(python -c "import nvidia.cudnn;print(nvidia.cudnn.__file__)"))
 export LD_LIBRARY_PATH=$CONDA_PREFIX/lib/:$CUDNN_PATH/lib